 Undoubtedly, the most leisurely way to cycle around the coast is to be a free spirit and park up overnight wherever your heart desires.
 Alternatively, if you plan ahead you can sleep in relative comfort at very affordable prices within a Travelodge or Premier Inn.
-The key reason that we use these hotels is that you can take your bikes in the room for extra security and added peace-of-mind.
+There are also some good deals on Airbnb which has some quirky ports-of-call.
+The key reason that we use Premier Inn is that you can take your bikes in the room for extra security and added peace-of-mind.
 Indeed, when you stop anywhere for a beer or to have a mooch, DO NOT leave your bike unattended.
 Bike locks can be removed in seconds and your heart will sink when your pride and joy, along with all your valuables inside the panniers, have vanished.
 Some of the folks running B&B's do not seem to appreciate this when you ask to park inside the house or garage.
 By the way, if you wish the likes of Travelodge or Premier Inn to continue allowing bikes within their rooms, please do not treat the place as a garage.
 Bike cleaning, repairs and maintenance should be conducted outside the building.
-Care should also be taken not to mark or scratch the walls and/or furniture.

 Technically, you can start and finish the route from anywhere on the coastline.
 However, the geographer within me determined that the logical place to embark on such a trip is the Royal Observatory at Greenwich.
 Hey, there's a quiz question ... how many times will this journey cross the prime meridian?

-Reserving spaces for our bikes, we travelled to London on the Virgin Trains service to Euston.
+Reserving spaces for our bikes, we travelled from the Black Country to London Euston.
 We were not starting our coastal journey until the following morning so we had an afternoon to explore the areas further upstream from Greenwich, particularly Rotherhithe.

 To avoid the pedestrian clog on the South Bank, it is best to cross the river at Tower Bridge before heading eastwards alongside the Thames.
 From the bridge one can see part of the old Courage brewery that operated on the southern side of the river.
 Once over the bridge it is only a few wheel revolutions to the first of this journey's pub stories.
 Although now gentrified, from the footbridge across St. Saviour's Dock it is possible to visualise and get a sense of the busy activity tackled by the cranes and warehouses in days of old.